Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "the Son of God" See SPECIAL TOPIC: THE SON OF GOD

-▣ "appeared" This is the Greek term phaneroō, which means "to bring to light so as to make clear."
+▣ "appeared" This is the Greek term phaneroō, which means "to bring to light so as to make clear" (cf. 1 John 2:28).
 1 John 3:5 and 8 are parallel and both use the term in the PASSIVE VOICE, which speaks of Christ being truly revealed in His incarnation (cf. 1 John 1:2).
 The problem with false teachers was not that the gospel was unclear to them, but that they had their own theological/philosophical agenda.
+They wanted to merge the gospel with Greek philosophical presuppositions.

 SPECIAL TOPIC: NT TERMS FOR CHRIST'S RETURN